jbbrunsveld/jasperreports_server/README.md

 ## Overview

-Retrieves and Installs JasperReports server from a named source,
+Retrieves and Installs JasperReports server from a named source.
+This module is based on https://github.com/arineng/arin-jasperreports_server but is based on Ubuntu.
+In constrast to the orignal plugin, it installs the prerequisites like a database server and tomcat server too.

 ## Module Description